Set up G Suite billing and payments

 Questions?
 Compare billing plans

-Next, review your plan and check the box to accept the Google Apps agreement.
+Next, review your plan and check the box to accept the G Suite agreement.

 Annual Plan: Remember that if you choose the Annual Plan, you commit to paying for a full year of service for the licenses you purchase now—even if you cancel service before the year is up.